devtosin/Calculator/README.md

 # Calculator
-A simple calculator designed using java
+A simple calculator designed using java by Tutorials Field